Dominique Du Pré

 I work mainly in a person centred way which means you determine the course and pace of your work with me.
 We work collaboratively to understand what is preventing you from achieving your goals.

-I work face to face with clients on a one to one basis.
+I work face to face, online via Zoom and over the telephone with clients on a one to one basis.

 I believe in the importance of continuing professional development and have trained in solution focussed counselling, working with bereaved clients, working with childhood sexual abuse, working with children and young people, adolescent self harm and a variety of other issues.